Medicare or your insurance plan may pay for this screening if you:

 A. Michael Koury, MD Tim Cannon, MD William Frazier, MD Robert McGee, MD (not pictured) Rajesh Patel, MD (not pictured) Maria Rappai, MD Dallas Sorrell, MD Joyce Wade-Hamme, MD Barry Whites, MD William Williams, MD

-Our physicians will mail your completed screening report to you, usually in about two weeks.
+Our physicians will mail your completed screening report to you, usually in about one week.
 If your results indicate a need for immediate follow up, we will call you at the telephone number you provided.
 If you have questions about your results, or if you need help scheduling recommended follow up screenings, call the Baptist Health Line at 601-948-6262.
 They can answer questions and help you with your next steps.

 1. Specific health criteria apply for all screenings.
 Participants will be asked qualifying information during registration.

 2. Screening packages are available by appointment and are evaluated by Baptist nurses and physicians.